 Kohta is a privately initiated kunsthalle in Helsinki that aims to present uncompromising contemporary art in all its forms.

-Kohta will open to the public on 16th of November 2017.
+Kohta opened to the public in mid-November 2017.

 Kohta is open from Wednesday to Friday from noon to 6 pm and on the weekends Saturday and Sunday from noon to 4 pm as well as by appointment.